About the MBLEx

 From this example you can see that although a specific section may only be 11% – 14% of the exam, you must still have a thorough understanding of each content area in order to pass.

-4. (15%) Benefits and Physiological Effects of Techniques that Manipulate Soft Tissue
+- (15%) Benefits and Effects of Soft Tissue Manipulation

-The FSMTB has created a detailed content outline that you can print out and use to guide your studies.
-This MBLEx breakdown & content outline was used as the guide when creating our MBLEx practice tests as well as our new MBLEx Course (see below).
-We also offer a few free practice quizzes for each category on the MBLEx massage exam too.
+The FSMTB has created a detailed MBLEx content outline that you can print out and use to guide your studies.
+This content outline was used as the guide when creating our MBLEx practice tests as well as our MBLEx prep course.
+We also offer free practice quizzes for each content area on the MBLEx massage exam.
 Our practice tests allow you to get a feel for the type of questions and level of difficulty that you can expect to see on the actual massage licensing exam.

-Since the MBLEx is a 100-question exam, these percentages equal the number of questions on the test in that specific category.
+Since the MBLEx is a 100-question exam, these percentages equal the number of questions on the test in that specific content area.
 The questions on the actual massage exam will be randomized (shuffled), just like they are on the full-length and mini exams you will find here on MBLExGuide.
-You will have 2 hours to complete the MBLEx.
+Your total exam appointment at Pearson VUE is two hours.
+This includes a brief pre-exam security agreement and information survey, with the remaining time for the 100 test questions

 Questions on the MBLEx are multiple-choice, with four possible answers (some have three possible answers).
 The incorrect answer options (also called distractors) are plausible, but are incorrect for a specific reason.
 All questions are based on information that can easily be found in common massage therapy educational books.
 You can expect a few questions to involve an image, such as a picture of a muscle or joint for example, but most questions will not include any images.